tyonas9/Deep-Learning-Specialization-on-Coursera/README.md

 # Deep Learning Specialization on Coursera

-In this repo, I’ve included all the programming projects for the deep learning specialization course I took on Coursera by the infamous AI pioneer Andrew Ng.
+In this repo, I’ve included all the programming projects and the certification attained for the deep learning specialization course I took on Coursera by the infamous AI pioneer Andrew Ng.
 The Specialization has five courses:

  ## Course 1.
 [Neural Networks and Deep Learning](https://www.youtube.com/watch?v=CS4cs9xVecg&list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0)